BlackArch/wordlistctl/README.md

   # download all wordlists with using http proxy and noleak useragent
   $ wordlistctl -f 0 -P "http://127.0.0.1:9060" -Y -A "noleak"

-note:
+notes:

-  * Wordlist's id are relative to the category that is chosen
-  * and are not global, so by changing the category Wordlist's
+  * Wordlist's id are relative to the category that is chosen and are not global, so by changing the category Wordlist's id changes.
+E.g.: -f 1337 != -c 1 -f 1337. use -f ? -c 1 to get the real id for a given password list.
-  * id changes.

 ```

 ## Get Involved